Helmuth Plessner: Plessner's material(ist) a priori

-The three categories of nature's a priori and the "eccentricity" of human intentionality
+Three categories of nature's a priori and the "eccentricity" of human intentionality

 From Husserl and Scheler, Plessner adapted the idea of the intentionality of consciousness away from the need for a transcendental ego or apperception and instead grounds it in the behaviour (in the broadest sense of the term) of environmentally interactive organisms as a realizing of borders that represents the point where the impulses or growth of organisms meet with their environments, are realized in the act of self-positioning.
 These are the scopes of action and understanding that define consciousness and which at the same time ground it in the material world of nature.
 In terms of plants, their self-expression is utterly open—their borders are defined by only very simple forms of feedback, and the plant has no ability to express intentional preferences regarding its environment; animals, on the other hand, are aware of their own borders and are constantly pressed back within them, thus exhibiting a closed kind of intentionality trapped by its own borders, this is the limit of their expression.
-Finally, humans alternate between open and closed intentionality — we are these borders, but also, we have them, and the limits of these borders of human action, influence and being Plessner described as the eccentricity of human intentionality in its environmental relations and determination.
+Finally, humans alternate between open and closed intentionality—we are these borders, but also, we have them, and the limits of these borders of human action, influence and being Plessner described as the eccentricity of human intentionality in its environmental relations and determination.
 For Plessner, our own subjectivity can be understood in terms of the expressive a priori in nature, and our experience of and relationship to it.